praeclarum/praeclarum.github.io/index.md

 ![Selfie of Frank](/assets/me.jpg)

 Hi!
 I'm Frank - a software developer living in Seattle specializing in mobile apps that do weird and nerdy things.
-My blog is a random assortment of technical articles, app announcements, and other silly thoughts.
+My blog is a random assortment of technical articles, app and library announcements, and other thoughts.